google/WebFundamentals/src/_langs/en/updates/2015-08-27-using-requestidlecallback.markdown

 tags:
 - performance
 - update
-description: requestIdleCallback is new performance API for scheduling work when the user is idle.
+description: requestIdleCallback is new performance API for scheduling work when the browser is idle.
 featured-image: /web/updates/images/2015-08-27-using-requestidlecallback/featured.jpg
 permalink: /updates/2015/08/27/using-requestidlecallback.html
 ---